What is the Congressional Oversight Commission (COC)?

 Who Serves on the COC?

-The COC was established as a bipartisan, five member panel.
-To date, the following four members have been appointed; a Chairperson has not yet been named.
+The COC was established as a bipartisan, five-member panel.
+The following four members have been appointed to, and served on the Commission.
+A Chairperson has not yet been named.